HighHopesNY/HighAC/README.md

+DISCONTINUED NO UPDATES / BUG FIXES WILL COME!!!
+NOT SUPPORTED
 # HighAC
 HighAC is a brand-new work in progress anticheat solution for your FiveM role-playing server.
 It offers many unique detections and a great variety of checks to catch cheaters.
 Currently, HighAC is still in an alpha state, so don't expect a silver bullet from this.
 False positives or bugs may occur, but giving this a shot might be worth it to you.
 Issues and pull requests are always appreciated!